Websites · Speech Pathology

 The first mistake is jargon-heavy copy.
 'Articulation therapy', 'expressive language disorder', 'oromotor support', 'phonological intervention'.
 These terms are accurate.
 They're also unreadable for an exhausted parent at 11pm searching for help with a child who hasn't started talking.
 The websites that convert use plain English: 'help for kids who haven't started talking yet', 'support for kids who get stuck on certain sounds', 'therapy for kids on the autism spectrum'.

 The second mistake is unclear NDIS information.
-Some clinics are NDIS-registered.
-Some accept plan-managed only.
+Some clinics are NDIS registered.
+Some accept plan managed only.
 Some don't take NDIS at all.
 The visitor needs to know in five seconds whether they're in the right place.
 Most speech websites bury this information or skip it altogether.

 The third mistake is treating paediatric and adult work as one homepage.
 A parent of a toddler shouldn't have to scroll through adult swallowing therapy content to find what they need.
 We segment the site so each buyer lands somewhere built for them.